Analyzing Senseonics (SENS) and Its Peers

 |$361.44 million

-Senseonics’ competitors have higher revenue and earnings than Senseonics.
-Senseonics is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Senseonics’ rivals have higher revenue and earnings than Senseonics.
+Senseonics is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary